-There are now two inverted widefield fluorescent microscopes located within the Kroto Imaging Facility.
-These microscope are particularly good for imaging thin samples even with low levels of fluorescence. if you wish to use these microscopes there is no charge for users within the Kroto Tissue Engineering Group, and a £5 per hour charge for all other users.
-All users however must still book the facility using the Equipment Booking website.
+There are two inverted widefield fluorescent microscopes located within the Kroto Imaging area.
+These microscopes are particularly good for imaging thin samples, even with low levels of fluorescence.

-There is a recently acquired IX73 Olympus microscope, with wLS LED illumination, Cairn MonoLED for brightfield imaging and a Retiga 6000 CCD camera.
-This micrscope currently has 4x, 10x and 20x objectives and is capable of obtaining images from blue, green and red emitting fluorophores as well as standard brightfield images.
+There is an IX73 Olympus microscope, with wLS LED illumination, Cairn MonoLED for brightfield imaging and a Retiga 6000 CCD camera.
+This microscope has 4x, 10x and 20x objectives and is capable of obtaining images from blue, green and red emitting fluorophores as well as standard brightfield images.
 The details of the excitation and emission filter set used can be found here, with the same filter cube being used at all times.
 The LEDs used to illuminate the sample are varied to generate images from the different fluorophores.